-The Ultimate List Of 4th Of July Fireworks Displays In Maryland
+The Ultimate List Of 2018 4th Of July Fireworks Displays In Maryland

 Cecil County

-Chesapeake City — (July 2) Enjoy an evening of food, music, and fireworks.
-Festivities begin at 5 p.m. in Pell Gardens with food and music.
-Fireworks display starts around 9 p.m.
-Best viewing is anywhere along the Canal on either the north or south sides of town.
+Chesapeake City — (July 1) 108 Bohemia Avenue, 21915.
+Enjoy an evening of food, music, and fireworks.
+Festivities begin at 4:00 pm near Pell Gardens with food, vendors, and music.
+Fireworks Display – starts around 9:30 pm. .
 MORE INFO HERE

 North East — (July 3) North East Community Park, 200 Walnut Street.
-Starting at 5 p.m., come out and enjoy the military equipment, vehicles and personnel plus local musicians, family oriented activities and fireworks.
-It’s all part of the annual salute to Cecil County veterans.
+Fireworks begins at 9:30 pm.
 MORE INFO HERE

 Charles County